 You will get the opportunity to go by public transfer via Sulawesi to the Wakatobi.

 It involves a two and a half day air – land – sea journey that will certainly be an experience you can tell your friends about back home.
 This is the route that the first divers to Wakatobi Dive Resort followed and is the reason for Wakatobi building its own airstrip.
 Our Bali office can help with all the routing details should this occur.

 The flight lasts approximately two and a half hours and is very scenic along the way.

-We work with Garuda Indonesia, Indonesia's National Airline for guest air transportation to the Wakatobi resort and the Pelagian liveaboard.
+We work with a premier airline carrier for our guest air transportation to Wakatobi Resort and the Pelagian liveaboard.

 To ensure maximum reliability and space for our guests and their luggage, we fly with a 70-seater ATR 72.

 The plane is spacious and nicely appointed.
 The restroom is small but still very serviceable.
 However, you might be more comfortable using the facilities at the airport prior to departure or at the resort.

 On international flights, International Travellers who begin their travel in the USA, and travel Economy / Coach Class, are entitled to check in a total of 45 kg per person (2 x 50 lb); International Travellers who begin their travel in any country in the world EXCEPT the USA, and travel Economy / Coach Class, are entitled to check in a total of 20 kg (44 lbs).

 For this reason, we see a disparity in the average luggage weights of our guests depending on their nationality, with American guests frequently travelling with twice as much luggage as those who visit us from elsewhere in the world.